ibm-cloud-docs/containers/cs_storage_file.md

          </tbody></table>

 5. Choose if you want to keep your data after the cluster or the persistent volume claim (PVC) is deleted.
    - If you want to keep your data, then choose a `retain` storage class.
 When you delete the PVC, only the PVC is deleted.
 The PV, the physical storage device in your IBM Cloud infrastructure account, and your data still exist.
-To reclaim the storage and use it in your cluster again, you must remove the PV and follow the steps for [using existing file storage](#existing_file).
+To reclaim the storage and use it in your cluster again, you must remove the PV and follow the steps for [using existing {{site.data.keyword.filestorage_short}}](#existing_file).
-   - If you want the PV, the data, and your physical file storage device to be deleted when you delete the PVC, choose a storage class without `retain`.
+   - If you want the PV, the data, and your physical {{site.data.keyword.filestorage_short}} device to be deleted when you delete the PVC, choose a storage class without `retain`.

 6. Choose if you want to be billed hourly or monthly.
 Check the [pricing](https://www.ibm.com/cloud/file-storage/pricing){: external} for more information.
-By default, all file storage devices are provisioned with an hourly billing type.
+By default, all {{site.data.keyword.filestorage_short}} devices are provisioned with an hourly billing type.
    If you choose a monthly billing type, when you remove the persistent storage, you still pay the monthly charge for it, even if you used it only for a short amount of time.
    {: note}